 A high-order h-BEM methodology with anisotropic mesh adaptation, Faisal Amlani, Stéphanie Chaillat and Adrien Loseille.
 In preparation.

 An FC-based solver for arterial wave dynamics, Faisal Amlani and Niema Pahlevan.
-In preparation.
+Submitted.

 An FC-based spectral solver for elastodynamic problems in general three-dimensional domains, Faisal Amlani and Oscar P. Bruno, Journal of Computational Physics 307 (2016)

 Dynamically controllable force-generating system, Faisal Amlani, Manuel Lombardini and Jon Miller, Patent Pending US 20160327073 and WO 2016179405 (2015)